servicetitan/Stl.Fusion.Samples/docs/tutorial/Part05.md

     private readonly ConcurrentDictionary<long, string> _userNames =
         new ConcurrentDictionary<long, string>();

-    // Notice there is no [ComputedServiceMethod], because it doesn't
+    // Notice there is no [ComputeMethod], because it doesn't
     // return anything on which other methods may depend public void SetUserName(long userId, string value)
     {